• Slang User's Guide

 ParameterBlock for SPIR-V target

-ParameterBlock is designed specifically for d3d/vulkan/metal, so that parameters are laid out more naturally on these platforms.
-For Vulkan, when a ParameterBlock doesn’t contain nested parameter block fields, it always maps to a single descriptor set, with a dedicated set number and every resources is placed into the set with binding index starting from 0.
+For example, when targeting Vulkan, when a ParameterBlock doesn’t contain nested parameter block fields, it will always map to a single descriptor set, with a dedicated set number and every resources is placed into the set with binding index starting from 0.
+This allows the user application to create and pre-populate the descriptor set and reuse it during command encoding, without explicitly specifying the binding index for each individual parameter.

 When both ordinary data fields and resource typed fields exist in a parameter block, all ordinary data fields will be grouped together into a uniform buffer and appear as a binding 0 of the resulting descriptor set.